 Most scuba mask lenses are made with tempered glass to withstand higher water pressure at deeper depths.
 However, some scuba masks allow for split lenses so you can custom fit them with the lenses you want to use (half masks); this can be done through the manufacturer or at a dive shop.
-Researching your options online, such as Promate on Amazon, or with a pro at the dive shop will help you determine your best fit mask.
+Researching your options online or with a pro at the dive shop will help you determine your best fit mask.

 Scuba masks are an investment for long-term.
 You need to make sure you are happy with it, and it feels good when you wear it in the water.

 There are six-point straps to make sure the mask is fitting well on your face and won’t move in the higher pressures of a dive.
 Masks are a central piece of the whole dive kit that includes a scuba tank, BCD, fins and maybe wetsuits.
 You will want to make sure it fits the kind of dive you will be doing and will withstand the pressure you expect to endure.